Skip to content

 INVALID_TOKEN401 Unauthorized

-REFRESH_REUSE_DETECTED401 Unauthorized, clear all cookies, redirect to login with a "logged out everywhere" message
+REFRESH_REUSE_DETECTED401 Unauthorized, clear cookies, redirect to login (the compromised session is ended; with reuseResponse: 'user', every session is)

 STATELESS_OPERATION_UNSUPPORTED500 Internal Server Error — server misconfiguration